-The Council and management of the Gore District Council confirm that all the statutory requirements of Section 98 of the Local Government Act 2002 regarding financial management and borrowing have been complied with.
+The Council and management of the Gore District Council confirm that all the statutory requirements of the Local Government Act 2002 regarding financial management and borrowing have been complied with.

 Responsibility

 The Council and management of the Gore District Council are responsible for the preparation of the annual financial statements and for the judgements used in them.